WtC Rental System Improvement

 Current Journey & Opportunity Signals

-To synthesize insights from stakeholders and clients, I mapped the current end-to-end rental journey and noted recurring friction points and opportunity signals across stages.
+To synthesize insights from stakeholders and clients, I mapped the current rental journey and marked repeated friction points across before / during / after the event.

 Why the current rental system repeatedly creates friction